EvalAgent: Discovering Implicit Evaluation Criteria from the Web

 \paragraph{Data split:} To conduct this experiment we sample 200 instructions across datasets considered in this task.
 Note, we leave out ChatBotArena, MT-Bench from this analysis.
 Both are preference datasets with no human written criteria to compare with.

-\paragraph{Models} We calculate actionability with respect to three models - \texttt{gpt-4o-2024-11-20}, \texttt{claude-3-5-sonnet-20241022} and \texttt{llama-3.1-8B-instruct}.
-The model used for generating the initial response is the same as the model used for editing.
+\paragraph{Models} We calculate actionability with respect to three models - GPT-4o-2024-11-20, Claude-3-5-sonnet-20241022 and Llama-3.1-8B-Instruct.
+The model used for generating the intial response is the same as the model used for editing.

 \paragraph{Satisfaction prompt:} We use the following prompt to evaluate if a criterion is satisfied by a response.
 This prompt returns binary judgment.

 \begin{prompt}[title={ \texttt{Prompt \thetcbcounter: Criteria-based scoring prompt}}, label=prompt:sat_prompt] You are a teacher, evaluate a student's response to an instruction.